 Using Github, however, may be a little less straightforward.
 If you cloning Github repos using the

 https:// protocol, you will experience authorization issues that you may not have experienced on your desktop or laptop.
-For this reason, we strongly encourage you to use the SSH protocol instead, in conjunction with a personal, Odyssey public SSH key that needs to be included in your Github account preferences.
+For this reason, we strongly encourage you to use the SSH protocol instead, in conjunction with a personal, cluster public SSH key that needs to be included in your Github account preferences.

-- Log into Odyssey.
+- Log into the cluster.

 - Generate your SSH key according to Github's directions.
 There is no need to follow step 3 (Add your key to the ssh-agent).